otakot/deep-reinforcement-learning-engineer-nd/README.md

 This repository contains the source code implementation for the projects of Deep Reinforcement Learning Engineer Nano Degree educational course.

-For detailed description of each project and project specific execution environemnt setup instruc tions please refer to corresponding project folder located README.MD file
+For detailed description of each project and project specific execution environemnt setup instructions please refer to README.MD file located in corresponding project folder

 ## Common execution environment setup